Lucas João

-Lucas Eduardo dos Santos João (born 4 September 1993), known as Lucas João, is a professional footballer who plays as a forward for EFL Championship club Reading and the Angola national team.
+Lucas Eduardo dos Santos João (born 4 September 1993), known as Lucas João, is a professional footballer who plays as a forward for Primeira Liga club Nacional and the Angola national team.

 After starting out at Nacional, he went on to spend the vast majority of his career in the English Championship, with Sheffield Wednesday, Blackburn Rovers and Reading.

 Lucas João made his full debut for Portugal in 2015, before changing his allegiance to Angola in 2022.

 Club career

 Nacional

 Born in Lisbon of Angolan descent, Lucas João started playing football with amateurs Beira Mar Atlético Clube Almada.
-In 2011 he signed with C.D.
-Nacional, where he spent his last year as a junior.
+In 2011 he signed with Nacional, where he spent his last year as a junior.

-Lucas João made his senior debut with lowly SC Mirandela, on loan.
-He returned to the Madeirans for the 2013–14 season, making his Primeira Liga debut on 15 September 2013 against F.C.
-Arouca after coming on as a 78th-minute substitute, in a 0–1 home loss.
+Lucas João made his senior debut with lowly Mirandela, on loan.
+He returned to the Madeirans for the 2013–14 season, making his Primeira Liga debut on 15 September 2013 against Arouca after coming on as a 78th-minute substitute, in a 0–1 home loss.

-Lucas João scored his first goal(s) in the top flight on 11 January 2015, his brace helping defeat Boavista F.C.
-2–1 at home.
+Lucas João scored his first goal(s) in the top flight on 11 January 2015, his brace helping to defeat Boavista 2–1 at home.
 He netted a further six – seven overall – during the campaign, as his team finished in seventh position.

 Sheffield Wednesday

 On 31 July 2015, Lucas João joined former teammate Marco Matias at English club Sheffield Wednesday, agreeing to a four-year contract for an undisclosed fee.
 He made his debut in the Football League Championship on 8 August, replacing Atdhe Nuhiu for the last 13 minutes of a 2–0 win against Bristol City.
 He scored his first goal three days later, in a 4–1 victory over Mansfield Town in the League Cup, also at Hillsborough.

 Lucas João was one of three players on target on 27 October 2015 as Wednesday defeated Arsenal 3–0 at home to reach the fifth round of the League Cup.
-On 30 January 2017, he moved to fellow league team Blackburn Rovers on loan until the end of the season.
+On 30 January 2017, he moved to fellow second-tier team Blackburn Rovers on loan until the end of the season.

 Reading

-On 6 August 2019, Lucas João joined Reading on a four-year deal for an undisclosed fee three days after scoring against them at the service of Sheffield Wednesday.
+Lucas João joined Reading on 6 August 2019, on a four-year deal for an undisclosed fee three days after scoring against them at the service of Sheffield Wednesday.
 The first goal for his new club came on his second Championship appearance, but in a 2–1 away loss to Hull City.

 On 5 September 2020, Lucas João scored a hat-trick in a 3–1 win against Colchester United in the EFL Cup.
 He ended the league season as the fifth highest goalscorer with 19, as the Royals missed the playoffs by one place.

+On 17 May 2023, after refusing to travel with the squad for their last away fixture of the campaign after relegation was confirmed, Reading announced that Lucas João would leave the Madejski Stadium at the end of his contract.